calebt97/TaylorTextPad/README.md

 3.0: Added a console for output from the code written in the textpad.
 The console was built using JTextPane.
 The code output is appended to the console.
 More bug fixes.

 3.1: Minor fixes to the OutputConsole.java and CompileAndRun.java files.
 Save method in the Main.java was producing a copy, not overwriting the file.
 So I fixed that using static File object.

+3.2: Minor bug fixes.
+File autosaves without asking user every 25 keys typed.
+File autosaves when asked to run, assuming it has already been "save as"ed or opened from the file directory.